-Shiran Barber-Zucker^{1,2,3,¥}, Jenny Hall^{4,¥}, Afonso Froes4, Sofiya Kolusheva3, Fraser MacMillan^{4,} and Raz Zarivach^{1,2,3,}
+Shiran Barber-Zucker^{1,2,3,‡}, Jenny Hall^{4,‡}, Afonso Froes4, Sofiya Kolusheva3, Fraser MacMillan^{4,}, and Raz Zarivach^{1,2,3,}

-1 Department of Life Sciences, Ben-Gurion University of the Negev, Beer Sheva 8410501, Israel

-2 The National Institute for Biotechnology in the Negev, Ben-Gurion University of the Negev, Beer Sheva 8410501, Israel

-3 Ilse Katz Institute for Nanoscale Science and Technology, Ben-Gurion University of the Negev, Beer Sheva 8410501, Israel

-4 Henry Wellcome Unit for Biological EPR, School of Chemistry, University of East Anglia, Norwich Research Park, Norwich NR4 7TJ, United Kingdom
+From the 1Department of Life Sciences, Ben-Gurion University of the Negev, Beer Sheva, Israel, the 2National Institute for Biotechnology in the Negev, Ben-Gurion University of the Negev, Beer Sheva, Israel, the 3Ilse Katz Institute for Nanoscale Science and Technology, Ben-Gurion University of the Negev, Beer Sheva, Israel, and the 4Henry Wellcome Unit for Biological EPR, School of Chemistry, University of East Anglia, Norwich, United Kingdom

-[¥] These authors contributed equally to the work.

-Corresponding authors:

-Raz Zarivach, Email: zarivach@bgu.ac.il, Fraser MacMillan, Email: Fraser.MacMillan@uea.ac.uk Running title: MamM CTD exhibits metal-type dependent binding modes

-Keywords: Structure-function, metalloprotein, metal ion-protein interaction, electron paramagnetic resonance (EPR), X-ray crystallography, cation diffusion facilitator, magnetotactic bacteria, metal selectivity.

-Abstract
+Edited by Joseph M. Jez

 Cation diffusion facilitator (CDF) proteins are a conserved family of divalent transition metal cation transporters.
-CDF proteins are usually composed of two domains: the transmembrane domain (TMD), in which the metal cations are through. transported and а regulatory cytoplasmic C-terminal domain (CTD).
-Each CDF protein transports either one specific metal, or multiple metals, from the cytoplasm, and it is not known if the CTD takes an active regulatory role in metal recognition and discrimination during cation transport.
+CDF proteins are usually composed of two domains: the transmembrane domain, in which the metal cations are transported through, and a regulatory cytoplasmic C-terminal domain (CTD).
+Each CDF protein transports either one specific metal or multiple metals from the cytoplasm, and it is not known whether the CTD takes an active regulatory role in metal recognition and discrimination during cation transport.
 Here, the model CDF protein MamM, an iron transporter from magnetotactic bacteria, was used to probe the role of the CTD in metal recognition and selectivity.
 Using a combination of biophysical and structural approaches, the binding of different metals to MamM CTD was characterized.
-Results reveal that different metals bind distinctively to MamM CTD in terms of their binding sites, thermodynamics and bindingdependent conformations, both in crystal form and in solution, which suggests a varying level of functional discrimination between CDF domains.
+Results reveal that different metals bind distinctively to MamM CTD in terms of their binding sites, thermodynamics, and binding-dependent conformations, both in crystal form and in solution, which suggests a varying level of functional discrimination between CDF domains.
 Furthermore, these results provide the first direct evidence that CDF CTDs play a role in metal selectivity.
 We demonstrate that MamM's CTD can discriminate against Mn2+, supporting its postulated role in preventing magnetite formation poisoning in magnetotactic bacteria via Mn2+ incorporation.